Focaccia Bread

 Step 4

-Cover the dough with a clean tea towel and place it somewhere warm for about 1 hour, or until it has doubled in size.
+Cover the bowl and place it somewhere warm for 1 to 1.5 hours, or until the dough has doubled in size.

 Step 5